throwaway121998/sysc-4001-assignment-3/README.md

 ### Note

-We choose a buffer size of 32 characters instead of 12 because the procedure `check_employee_number` is of length 21; thus, we needed a buffer size larger than 12 in order to send this procedure call.
+* We choose a buffer size of 32 characters instead of 12 because the procedure `check_employee_number` is of length 21; thus, we needed a buffer size larger than 12 in order to send this procedure call.
+* `check` returns a max of three employees.

 ### Known limitations

 #### insert
 Insert assumes that the employee number is unique.
 Additionally, there is no error checking to determine if the employee number and salary are integers (if they are not integers, the input is converted to zero).

-#### check_name
-check_name assumes that the employee number exist in the database (the assignment guidelines do not specify whether we should handle this invalid query).

-#### check_department
-check_department assumes that the employee exist in the database (the assignment guidelines do not specify whether we should handle this invalid query).

-#### check_salary
-check_salary assumes that the employee number exist in the database (the assignment guidelines do not specify whether we should handle this invalid query).

-#### check_employee_number
-check_employee_number assumes that the employee name exist in the database (the assignment guidelines do not specify whether we should handle this invalid query).

 ## Pseudocode
 ### admin.c